vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-LA1/PRACTICE 6.md

 We augment it with the standard basis, and apply row operations.

 We will definitely have change of basis, 2-3 true or false questions, computing matrix inverse, computing fundamental subspaces, and some questions about how rank relates to the columns.

+!!!
+UPDATE !!!
+TRUE OR FALSE QUESTIONS WILL NOT BE IN THE TEST APPARENTLY

 <u>Important Theorems:</u>
 - Rank theorem